Lookyloo/scraping-tutorial/README.md

 # Lookyloo Scraping Tutorial

-This tutorial explains why scraping is important (as well as the pitfalls and limitations) and why lookyloo is an important tool when investigating a complex website.
+This tutorial explains why scraping is important (as well as the pitfalls and limitations) and why Lookyloo is an important tool when investigating a complex website.

 -------------------------------